How To Make Handmade Pan Fried Gnocchi

 handmade gnocchi frying in a pan

-What kind of sauce should I top my handmade pan fried gnocchi with?
+Choosing sauce to top handmade pan fried gnocchi

 homemade spinach artichoke sauce in a bowl